tyeen/OpenQuicklyCtrlNP/README.md

+### NOTE
+Since Xcode 8, all third party plug-ins are prohibited.
+This plug-in won't work by default on Xcode version higher than 8.
+There are some ways to workaround it, but for security reasons, I don't recommend it.

+However, I'll try my best to continue supporting future Xcode versions here.

 ### What's this
 Xcode's Open Quickly(shortcut: `cmd`+`shift`+`o`) is a very convenient tool.
 You can go around by keeping your hands on the keyboard.
 However, it only supports the arrow key navigation, which means you have to move you right hand out of the main area.